Marslanali/cpp-learning-fom-demonstration/README.md

 # cpp_learning_from_demonstration

-This repositroy is C++ implementation of learning from demonstration/Imitation Learning.
+C++ implementation of multi degrees of freedom trajectory learning using gaussian mixture model and gaussian mixture regression.

 ### Prerequisite

-This project was buit using CLion with Cmake build system and tested on Ubuntu 16.04.

 The program requires: